 What has this have to do with Hokkien noodles?
 Well, the next night after the dinner party, I had to do something with the leftover pieces of the delicious whole duck we’d buy at Chinatown for the risotto.
 Being ‘tired’ (okay, probably hungover from the wonderful wines our friends would bring to the table), the idea of whipping up this Hokkien noodle dish was always appealing.

 Chef Perry’s Hokkien noodles recipe from the same cookbook had a footnote that it could be made with roast duck as the protein, instead of the char siu pork.
 Perfect!
-These days, however, with pork in such abundance here in Cambodia, I tend to opt for the pig instead.
+These days, however, with pork in such abundance here in Cambodia, I tend to opt for pork instead.

 Since moving to Siem Reap I’ve been so excited to find we have local fresh egg noodles in the supermarkets.
 Unlike the fermented rice noodles, these are not really sold in the wet markets.
-They are a little thinner than traditional Hokkien noodles, but who is going to argue with having daily fresh egg noodles on their doorstep?
+They’e a little thinner than traditional Hokkien noodles, but who is going to argue with daily fresh egg noodles on their doorstep?
 Not me.
 It’s fantastic.
+Just a few tips to making this Hokkien noodles recipe.

-I love this Hokkien noodles with pork recipe because it’s just so simple to make.
+I love this Hokkien noodles with pork recipe because it’s just so simple to make, so I only have a few tips to making this Hokkien noodles recipe.
 Once you’ve made your char siu pork, the ingredients are easy to find in any supermarket with a decent Asian section.

 From my travels around the world cooking, the only ingredient that I’ve found that can sometimes be a challenge to get hold of – providing you can find some fresh egg noodles – is fresh ginger.
 You’ll miss that sharp flavour without it but it’s not essential.
 Many similar recipes omit it.